 How we use your data to tell you about us and our services

-You have the right to ask us for a copy of your personal data.
-This is called a ‘subject access request’.
-To do this please provide us with your details and brief details explaining your request either by phoning us on 0203 873 8535 or by completing this form.
+You can exercise any of the following rights either by phoning us on 0203 873 8535 or by completing this form.
 There is no charge for this.